A Night to Remember

-Music lovers are in for a real treat when the Middle Wallop & Andover Military Wives Choir takes to the stage in the stunning surroundings of the Hayward Hall at the Army Flying Museum in Middle Wallop, Hampshire on Friday 10 November.
+Music lovers are in for a real treat when the Middle Wallop & Andover Military Wives Choir takes to the stage in the stunning surroundings of the Hayward Hall at the Army Flying Museum in Middle Wallop, Hampshire on Remembrance Day – Tuesday 11 November.

 The choir will be performing a very special Concert of Remembrance which is sure to evoke many memories and emotions for those attending.

-The musical programme will include songs specifically composed for the Military Wives Choirs that feature on their album ‘Remember’, alongside a selection of some of the choirs best-loved songs including contemporary and musical theatre pieces.
-Guests will also be able to view a special poppy sculpture at the museum created by students from Andover College.
+The programme will include songs specifically composed for the Military Wives Choirs, alongside a selection of some of the choirs best-loved songs including contemporary and traditional pieces and a number of special readings to commemorate Remembrance Day.

 More Info:

-Interviews – Chief Executive of the Army Flying Museum – Lucy Johnson – is available for interview, please contact me at corporate@armyflying.com if you would like to arrange this.
+Interviews – Chief Executive of the Army Flying Museum – Lucy Johnson – is available for interview, please contact corporate@armyflying.com if you would like to arrange this.

 Members of the Middle Wallop & Andover Military Wives Choir are also available for interview.